natcap/invest.users-guide/source/urban_cooling_model.rst

 * r: Search radius (in m) used in the moving average to account for air mixing (default value: 300m)

-* Building table (optional): shapefile with built infrastructure footprints.
+* Building table (optional): vector with built infrastructure footprints.
 The attribute table must contain a column 'Type', with integers referencing the building type (e.g. 1=residential, 2=office, etc.)

 * Energy_consumption (optional): A .csv (Comma Separated Value) table containing information on energy consumption for each building type, in kW/degC.
 The table must contain the following columns:
-    * "Type": building type defined in the shapefile above
+    * "Type": building type defined in the vector above
     * "Consumption": energy consumption per building type, in kW/degC
     * RH (optional): Average Relative Humidity [%] during the period of interest, which is used to calculate the wet bulb globe temperature for the work productivity module.